 This unique development also benefits from an extensive private woodland with a woodland garden seating area and woodland walk, a private quay with direct access to the water, private parking on site and one of the best south facing estuary views in the south-west.

 The above contains a computer generated image

-Since 2017 when Red Earth acquired the site, we have been designing and obtaining planning consents, working on stripping out the old hotel, installing new drainage and utilities, building lots of gabion stone walls to provide the parking areas and managing the woodland.
+Since 2017 when Red Earth acquired the site, we have designed and obtained planning consents, worked on stripping out the old hotel, installed new drainage and utilities, built lots of gabion stone walls to provide the parking areas and managed the woodland.

 While we endeavour to be as accurate as we can be at this stage in the building process, plans are for information and indicative only.
 Any such information may change from time to time and must not be relied upon as being factually accurate about the property.
 Final site plans and apartment / house plans will be supplied within the legal pack on agreement of sale.